Tank services

-The tank services industry exists to assist companies in maintaining their tanks.

-Regular maintenance, as well as other services are required for many types of above ground storage tank systems used in the energy and petro-chemical industry.
+The tank services industry exists to assist companies in maintaining storage and fuel tanks.
+Regular maintenance, as well as other services, are required for many types of above ground storage tank systems used in the energy and petro-chemical industry.
+Some of the areas that tank service companies provide assistance with include the tank inspection, engineering and design, tank lifting and remediation, and tank relocation.

-Tank Services

-Some of the areas that tank service companies provide assistance with are:
+Operations